We never thought that life would change like this. We were living an everyday life, and this pandemic happened and wrecked our finances.

 10. Consolidate your debt

 Interest rates are all-time low.
-If you have debt on different accounts, you can try consolidating it at one place with lower interest rates.
+So if you have debt on different accounts, you can try consolidating it at one place with lower interest rates.

 It may help you pay less money on interest rates.
-Even a few dollars a month will help you save a lot on a yearly basis.
+Even a few dollars a month will help you save a lot every year.

 11. Keep an emergency fund

 There will be no better time to think about an emergency fund.
-Even if you are tight on budget and don’t have money, keep at least 10 dollars a week for your emergency fund.
+Even if you are tight on budget and don’t have money, keep at least 10 dollars weekly for your emergency fund.
 It will help you have some safe heaven.

 Building your emergency fund by starting with a few dollars can give you peace of mind.